rakki194/super_snoofer/README.md

 ## 📊 Command History & Frequency Analysis

-Super Snoofer now tracks the history of your command corrections and typos to provide smarter suggestions over time:
+Super Snoofer is a good boy and will try to learn from your mistakes, by tracking the history of your command corrections and typos to provide smarter suggestions over time:

 - **Command history tracking** - Records all command corrections and queries
 - **Frequency analysis** - Suggests more commonly used commands first